Refuge: The Art of Belonging

 The exhibition is part of Insiders/Outsiders - a nationwide arts festival taking place throughout 2019 to celebrate refugees from Nazi Europe and their contribution to British culture.

-Refuge: The Art of Belonging runs over three galleries, and features works from Lakeland Arts’ collection including Kurt Schwitters, Hilde Goldschmidt, Hans Coper, Lucie Rie, Lucian Freud, and Frank Auerbach.
+Refuge: The Art of Belonging runs over three galleries, and features works from Lakeland Arts’ collection including Kurt Schwitters, Hilde Goldschmidt, Hans Coper, Lucie Rie, Lucian Freud, Frank Auerbach and Martin Bloch (Scorched Trees, 1943, above).

 The show examines displacement within artists’ work and the adoption of new landscapes.